Note: This unit version has not been officially published yet and is subject to change!

 Participation: Individual tutorial attendance report.

-This exam is for you to study and bring your knowledge up to date and to find out the format and difficulty of the final exam.
+First Exam: An open book 1-hour exam in class.
+This exam is for you to study and bring your knowledge up to date.

 |Policies & Procedures:||See the policies page of the faculty website at http://sydney.edu.au/engineering/student-policies/ for information regarding university policies and local provisions and procedures within the Faculty of Engineering and Information Technologies.|